BENIN KINGDOM

 The Obas of Benin Kingdom

-The reign of the obas in the Kingdom of Benin, situated in present-day Edo State, Nigeria, began in the 13th century and was renowned for its well-established governance, the arts, tribute from their subjects and extensive networks of trading with the British and the Portuguese.
-Benin City’s earthwork of ramparts and trenches is considered to be the largest man-made structure in the world.
+The reign of the obas in the Kingdom of Benin, situated in present-day Edo State, Nigeria, began in the 13th century and was renowned for its well-established governance, the arts, tribute from their subjects and extensive networks of trading with the Portuguese, Dutch and British.
+Benin City’s earthwork of ramparts and trenches is considered to be the largest man-made structure in the world, while their straight, sprawling streets, large homes and advanced sewage system were envied by their European traders.

-However, the ultimate decline of the powerful Benin empire was attributed to a combination of related factors, beginning with the abolition of the slave trade in the 19th century and the calculated, steady encroachment of the 1,200-plus British soldiers into the hinterlands, away from the visible coastal areas.
+The Mali, Songhai and Ashanti empires had already fallen.
+However, the ultimate decline of the powerful Benin empire was attributed to a combination of related factors, beginning with the the industrial revolution, the abolition of the slave trade in the 19th century and the calculated, steady encroachment of the 1,200-plus British soldiers into the hinterlands, away from the visible coastal areas.

 Queen Iden, Benin Kingdom